bogdanrbucur/etl-pipeline/readme.md

 The Spark jobs are orchestrated using Apache Airflow, and the processed data can be queried using DuckDB in a Jupyter Notebook.

+It uses NYC Yellow Taxi Trip Data as a sample dataset to demonstrate the ETL process but can be adapted to any CSV data source by changing the Spark job logic.

 ## Prerequisites

 ### Environment Variables Setup